How does the Thermal Battery work?

 Thermal losses will be less than 2% over 24hrs for large-scale projects.
 Smaller projects will have somewhat higher losses as the surface-to-volume ratio increases.

-The TES system requires very low maintenance as there are no moving parts other than a few control valves on the TES piping interface with the plant.
+The Thermal Battery requires very low maintenance as there are no moving parts other than a few control valves on the piping interface with the plant.